 James’s current research focuses on the sex abuse scandal within the Catholic Church.
 He is examining it through the lens of organizational stigma and secrecy.
 His paper, “Behind Closed Doors: Organizational Secrecy, Stigma, and Sex Abuse within the Catholic Church” is forthcoming in the series Studies in Symbolic Interaction.

-James just completed writing and publishing his latest book, Unlikely Friends: Bridging Ties and Diverse Friendships (New York: Lexington Books, 2011).
-In this research monograph, he examines those rare friendships that cross the socially constructed boundaries of gender, race, class, sexual orientation, nationality, religion, and ability.
+Previously, James examined friendships.
+His essay, “The Sociology of Friendship” appears in the second volume of The Cambridge Handbook of Sociology (Cambridge University Press, 2017).
+In his most recent book—Unlikely Friends: Bridging Ties and Diverse Friendships (New York: Lexington Books, 2011)—he examines those rare friendships that cross the socially constructed boundaries of gender, race, class, sexual orientation, nationality, religion, and ability.

 James’s first book is titled Who Is My Neighbor?
 Social Affinity in a Modern World (Albany: State University of New York Press, 1999).
 This book was nominated for the C. Wright Mills Award, the highest honor for a sociology book published in the field of social problems.
 Finally, his master’s thesis, “Reflections on the ‘Death of Marxism,’” appears in the book What’s Left: Radical Politics in the Postcommunist Era (by Charles Derber, et al., Amherst: University of Massachusetts Press, 1995).

-James currently resides in downtown Minneapolis with his partner, Matthew McCright.
+James currently resides in downtown Minneapolis with his spouse, Matthew McCright.
 When he’s not teaching, he enjoys reading fiction, traveling, recreational cycling, and flying kites.